The formation, evolution and disruption of star clusters with improved gravitational dynamics in simulated dwarf galaxies: Comparison of KETJU with direct N-body

 The fully softened simulations \texttt{nb\_1k\_GADGET\_e001} and \texttt{nb\_10k\_GADGET\_e001} show practically no evolution in the Lagrangian radii, especially when compared to the (partially) collisional simulations.
 Clusters in the softened gravity would only lose mass if the clusters were exposed to an external tidal field.
 To check whether changing the softening length impacts the cluster size, we ran the \sphgal-simulations without \ketju{} using a larger $\epsilon_*=0.1$ pc softening and saw no changes compared to the $\epsilon_*=0.01$ pc run.
 We thus omit the simulation with $\epsilon_*=0.1$ from further analysis.

 The clusters in the simulations with regularisation start compact and their centres contract even further during the first few Myr while mass-segregation proceeds.
 In response, the outer regions expand, up to a factor of 10 and 100 for the 50\% and 90\% radii, respectively.
 The inner regions of individual \texttt{nb\_10k\_BIFROST}-runs and \texttt{nb\_10k\_KETJU}-runs go through cycles of gradual contraction (see Fig. \ref{fig:appendix1} in Appendix \ref{section:appendix1}) that is halted by binary formation and rapid expansion of $r_{5\%}$.
 The expansion is then finished through the ejection of massive star(s) from the centre.
 However, this is not visible after the first core collapse cycle (around $\sim1$ Myr in the \bifrost{} run) when the cluster size is averaged over 10 runs.
 This is because each random simulation realisation has a different time-scale for the collapse-cycle depending on the masses of the most massive stars still present in the cluster.
-Overall, the mean 5\% Lagrangian radius increases after the first few Myr.
+Overall, the mean 5\% Lagrangian radius increases after the first few Myr, as the clusters have too low masses to undergo further core collapse (see Fig. \ref{fig:appendix1} and e.g. \citealt{1989MNRAS.237..757H}).